-Similar to the version of the OS for desktop or laptop, Xbox, Surface Hub, and HoloLens, Windows 10X runs on the common set of share technologies internally known as “OneCore.”
+Similar to the version of the operating system for desktops and laptops, Xbox One, Surface Hub, and HoloLens, Windows 10X runs on the common set of share technologies internally known as “OneCore.”

 Of course, with this new expression, you can also run Microsoft Store apps, including web apps and Universal Windows Platform apps.